 How to Claim and Set up Your Indeed Company Page in 3 Steps

 Remember, your Indeed Company Page may already exist, whether you claim it or not.
 This means there may be online reviews you’re not aware of about your business written by current or former employees.
 By claiming your Indeed Company Page, you’ll be able to respond to these reviews, and get more control in general over how you’re presented to potential applicants.
+This allows you to project a positive employer brand to candidates.

 If an Indeed Company Page doesn’t already exist, you can easily create one yourself.
 We’ll show you how to create and/or claim your Indeed Company Page in the steps below: